.png)

 Book a fund-structuring call with IRC Partners to review your capital advisory economics before you sign anything.
 The engagement letter is negotiable.
 Your GP economics should stay that way.

-The fee is a percentage of committed capital—usually around 2%.
-On a $100M raise where an advisor sources $75M, the fee would be $1.5M.
-Crucially, this is typically applied to "new money" only; sponsors should ensure their existing LP relationships are carved out of the success fee calculation in the engagement letter.
+The fee is a percentage of committed capital, usually around 2 percent.
+On a 100M dollar raise where an advisor sources 75M dollars, the fee would be 1.5M dollars.
+Crucially, this is typically applied to new money only.
+Sponsors should ensure their existing partner relationships are carved out of the success fee calculation in the engagement letter to avoid paying for pre-existing capital.

-A tail provision protects the advisor by requiring a success fee for any LP that commits within 12–24 months after the engagement ends.
-Given that institutional cycles can take 18 months, an aggressive tail could force you to pay for a commitment you finalized independently.
-Aim to cap the tail at 12 months and limit it strictly to documented introductions.
+A tail provision protects the advisor by requiring a success fee for any partner that commits within 12 to 24 months after the engagement ends.
+Given that institutional cycles in 2026 can take 18 months or longer, an aggressive tail could force you to pay for a commitment you finalized independently.
+Aim to cap the tail at 12 months and limit it strictly to documented introductions made during the engagement.

-Yes, if they receive transaction-based compensation (success fees) for investor introductions.
-Under the Securities Exchange Act of 1934, this activity generally requires registration.
-Paying fees to an unregistered "finder" can create significant regulatory and rescission risks for the GP, potentially jeopardizing the entire fund.
+Yes, if they receive transaction-based compensation for investor introductions.
+Under the Securities Exchange Act, this activity generally requires registration.
+Paying fees to an unregistered finder can create significant regulatory and rescission risks for the developer.
+This can potentially jeopardize the entire fund, as partners may have the right to withdraw their capital if a solicitation violation occurred.

 Everything is negotiable, including the fee percentage, tail length, and retainer credits.
-Many emerging managers negotiate "tiered" fees where the rate is lower for early anchor investors and higher for final-close LPs.
-Approximately 75% of emerging managers now use these differentiated structures to manage their early-stage cash flow.
+Many emerging managers negotiate tiered fees where the rate is lower for early anchor investors and higher for final close partners.
+Approximately 75 percent of emerging managers now use these differentiated structures to manage their early stage cash flow while still incentivizing the advisor to reach the final target.

 A placement agent is a transactional partner focused on solicitations and introductions.
-A capital advisor provides structural support—refining waterfalls, preparing DDQs, and building the data room—often for a mix of cash and advisory equity (carry).
-The advisor prepares the "product," while the agent helps "sell" it.
+A capital advisor provides structural support, such as refining waterfalls, preparing questionnaires, and building the data room.
+They often work for a mix of cash and advisory equity.
+The advisor prepares the product for the market, while the agent helps sell it to a wider audience of institutional investors.

-Reconsider if the fees exceed 18 months of projected management fees, or if the agent demands broad "future-fund" rights.
-If the advisor cannot demonstrate a recent track record of closing LPs in your specific asset class (e.g., industrial, multifamily), the cost of the engagement may outweigh the benefit to the GP's long-term economics.
+Reconsider hiring if the fees exceed 18 months of projected management fees or if the agent demands broad future fund rights.
+If the advisor cannot demonstrate a recent track record of closing partners in your specific asset class, the cost of the engagement may outweigh the benefit.
+You should focus on a structural advisor first if your primary bottleneck is platform readiness rather than market access.